a-r-m-i-n/dce/Documentation/AdditionalInformations/CodeCaching.rst

 The shipped cache manager uses the same paths as TYPO3 uses for its code cache.

-When clearing TYPO3's system caches, the DCE code cache also gets cleared.
+When clearing TYPO3's system caches in the backend or with the ``cache:flush`` CLI command, the DCE code cache is rebuilt automatically.

+When warming an empty cache from the command line, run ``cache:flush --group system`` before ``cache:warmup --group system`` so the DCE code cache exists before TYPO3 builds its system caches.